uviclibraries/gimp/activity-4.md

     <img src="images\act-4\10-mask.gif" alt="mask" style="width:720px;">

-11. Note: If you only want to keep th lower part of the image with the text, you can use the **Crop Tool** (as described in an earlier activity) with **Fixed** unchecked to crop the lower part of the image
+11. Note: If you only want to keep the lower part of the image with the text, you can use the **Crop Tool** (as described in an earlier activity) with **Fixed** unchecked to crop the lower part of the image

     <img src="images\act-4\11-crop.png" alt="cropped result" style="float:right;width:240px;margin-bottom:10px;">